 - Slasher Smile: Yumie.
 It's almost as disturbing as Father Anderson's, which is saying quite a bit.

 - Sociopathic Hero: Not as bad as most other characters in Hellsing, but they're still pretty violent, Yumie especially.

 - Split Personality: Yumiko/Yumie in Crossfire.
+She often commented about how hard it is for her to "get Yumie to sleep" after she has been provoked into action.
 It's unclear if the Yumiko persona exists in the main continuity.

 - Super Speed: Yumie in the OVA.

 - Undying Loyalty: To Anderson.
 When Maxwell orders a Holy Crusade against all of the innocent survivors, it only takes a few words from the completely disgusted Anderson to convince Heinkel, Yumie, and their compatriots to turn against Maxwell's forces.
 And later, when Anderson orders them to retreat and return to Rome for their own safety, all of his followers remain to assist and die for Anderson in his battle against Alucard.